enricobacis/paste.vim/README.md

 This is way faster than pasting in normal mode and paste mode.

+For symmetry, this plugin also provides the visual mode mapping

+    <leader>y

+which copies the current selection to the system clipboard.

 ## Configuration

-You can disable the default mapping ang configure your own:
+You can disable the default mappings and configure your own:

     let g:paste_no_mappings = 1
     nnoremap <shortcut> :Paste<CR>
+    vnoremap <shortcut> :Copy<CR>